Preventative care, Outreach, Visitation and Personal counsel

 Families In This Together (FITT) meets the 4th Thursday of each month in the Welcome Center.

 The JEM Foundation hosts a parent/caregiver support meeting to provide support for any parent/caregiver that has a child who struggles with mental illness.
-Please contact the JEM Foundation for more information.
+This group has been temporarily suspended due to COVID-19 precautions, please contact the JEM Foundation for more information.